-Get great at having hard conversations in this 1-day workshop with Kaila Colbin
+Get great at having hard conversations with this 1-day workshop from Kaila Colbin

 Has this ever happened to you?